antheaddigital/zimmyb-site/README.md

 Site Management
 ---------------
 ### Adding a new book:
 1. Admin -> Posts -> New Post.
-Give post a title
-2. In the post create a new custom field for book_copy_key
+Give post a title (note that the title of the post doesn't matter for books).
+Create a new custom field for book_copy_key.
-3. Add book info to books array : /books/_books.php
+2. Add book info to books array : /books/_books.php
-4. Create php page file in /books/_books.php and name it the book_copy_key value.
+3. Create php page file in /books/_books.php and name it the book_copy_key value.
 ```php
 // Example of array node that gets added to the books array
 "[book_copy_key value]" => [